xudon9/CMM/README.md

 + Its corss-platform.
 We have tested it under macOS, Linux, and Windows;
 + No parser generators (e.g. Bison, Antlr) were used.
 The lexer and parser were purely hand-written for more flexibiliy and more user-friendly error message;
-+ A GUI code editor was provided to let users edit and run CMM scripts more friendly.
++ A GUI code editor was provided to let users edit and run CMM scripts more conveniently.

 | Modules \ OS | Windows | Linux  | macOS |
 |:---------------------:|:-------:|:------:|:-----:|